Arusai-Dev/dante-app/README.md

         - [ ] - Upload set to database with corresponding user (change userid to clerk current user)
         - [x] - Card Count needs to update on new card and when you retrieve a card
         - [ ] - Allow images to be input as questions or answers.
 (Set up an s3 bucket and handle image processing)
+        - [ ] - Allow the option to edit the image: should contain basic image editing functions

 - My Sets Page
     - [ ] - Display all user sets with option to view, edit, or delete

 - View[id] Page
     - [ ] - Display all cards in selected set with option to delete and manage.
 On click of a card, play the set starting on clicked card

 - Play[id] Page
     - [ ] - Randomly shuffle cards and display each card.
     - [ ] - Functions: reshuffle, know, don't know, close
     - [ ] - End of set show statistics and ask to retry with unknown cards or reset fully

 - Practice[id] Page

 - Practice[id]

+- Search Page
+    - [ ] - Show all sets in certain categories like geography, languages, math, etc..
     - [ ] - Ability to review a user created flashcard set from 1 to 5 stars, allow users to have a user review rating and verified accounts